 To decide whether, and to what extent, a business partner shall be subject to integrity due diligence, a risk mapping must be conducted.
 The level of compliance risks (limited, low, medium, or high) associated with the business partner/project will in turn be decisive for the level of IDD required.
 In general, our partners are categorized based on contract and factory location and the country’s score on the Transparency International Corruption index, the value of the yearly business, and strategic importance.
 This categorization is the foundation for Financial Integrity Due Diligence (IDD) and Social Due Diligence (SDD).
 Risk assessment is performed before entering into a business relationship, periodically, and/or in case “red flag” incidents.

 Brav, including all employees, shall never offer or receive illegal or inappropriate monetary gifts or other remuneration to achieve private or business benefits in their own interest or in the interest of customers, agents or suppliers.
 Brav has a zero tolerance for corruption.
-We require full transparency for all business transaction and do not accept bribes, facilitation payments or any other kind of improper private or business benefits to take place between Brav and suppliers or between suppliers and subcontractors.
+We require full transparency for all business transaction and do not accept bribes, facilitation payments or any other kind of improper private or business benefits to take place between Brav and suppliers, between suppliers and subcontractors, during social audits, quality controls, certifications or transport.

 Our policy is further described in the documents Brav Employee Code of Conduct and Brav Supplier Code of Conduct, both policies downloadable under https://www.brav.com/responsibility/social/